Pimpinela Escarlata

-Mario González Lozano (born April 18, 1969) is a Mexican luchador, or professional wrestler, who works as an exótico for the Mexican Lucha Libre AAA World Wide promotion and Lucha Underground under the ring name Pimpinela Escarlata.
-As Escarlata he is a former AAA Reina de Reinas Champion, Mexican National Middleweight Champion and AAA World Mixed Tag Team Champion.
+Mario González Lozano (born April 18, 1969) is a Mexican professional wrestler, who works as an exótico for the Mexican Lucha Libre AAA World Wide promotion under the ring name Pimpinela Escarlata.
+As Escarlata he is a former AAA Reina de Reinas Champion, IWC World Hardcore Championship, Mexican National Middleweight Champion and AAA World Mixed Tag Team Champion.
 His ring name is Spanish for "The Scarlet Pimpernel" and is taken from the fictional character of the same name.